Top

 Houston’s diverse workforce can lead to power imbalances, especially in sectors like oil, healthcare, and education.
 When facing quid pro quo situations, employees in the local workforce should document specific events.
 Regional offices of the EEOC or TWC-CRD may serve as resources for those seeking to report harassment.

 If your job security feels threatened, you have options to safeguard your employment.
-If you want your employer to address harassment, our team can help you file any necessary complaints within deadlines allowed by law.
+If you want your employer to address harassment, our team can help you file any necessary complaints within the deadlines allowed by law.
 If you believe you suffered an economic loss due to harassment, gathering documentation can support a potential lawsuit for compensation.

-If you are a victim of sexual harassment at the workplace, you are likely feeling powerless against the attacker, as well as your place of employment.
-This is why it is important you take the following steps in an effort to take back your sense of agency:
+If you are a victim of sexual harassment at the workplace, you are likely feeling powerless against the attacker, as well as against your place of employment.
+This is why it is important that you take the following steps in an effort to take back your sense of agency:

 • Enlist the services of a Houston lawyer who will advise you on the best course of action according to your particular situation